cilang/acu/src/introduction.md

 **After**: "Let's work on my conlang grammar" (actually works on conlang grammar)

-So, compose your own [SchemaFactor](schema-template.json) and see [ShemaFactor Example](schema-example.json) for reference.
+So, compose your own [SchemaFactor](schema-template.json) and see [ShemaFactor Example](schema-example.json) for reference; the SchemaFactor example is taken from my Worldbuilding and Conlang Project.
 This is kinda like the `Worldview` that we want the AI System to have.

 ## Important Notes